FREQUENTLY ASKED QUESTIONS

 +Do I have to know how to code first?

 No prior programming experience is necessary for students or mentors.
 Participants learn some basic computer programming principles as they complete the course, but they don’t need to become expert software developers to be able to participate.

 Students rely on their mentors not to know all of the answers, but simply to help them figure out how to find the appropriate answers.
-Most of our mentors are not software engineers, they are dedicated professionals who are eager to help young women learn new skills and build their confidence.
+Most of our mentors are not all software engineers, they are dedicated professionals and positive role models who are eager to help young women learn new skills and build their confidence.

 +How many teams can participate from each school?